shi-ang/SurvivalEVAL/.github/pull_request_template.md

 - [ ] I have run all the tests, using `pytest --all`, and this is the log I get:

 ```
-paste the results you get from running pytest tests here.
+Paste the results you get from running pytest tests here.
 ```

 - [ ] All new functions, classes, and modules contain clear docstrings and inline comments.